-Additional information on the schema validation at business level is provided with section 1.5.2 whereas the reader can find additional details on the message validation in section 1.5.3.
+Additional information on the schema validation at business level is provided with section 1.5.2 - Schema validation whereas the reader can find additional details on the message validation in section 1.5.3 - Technical message validation.

 1.1.4.
 Message forwarding